Alkaline earth octacarbonyl complex: Jellium model

-In the covalent bonding model for octacarbonyl complexes, the a2u orbital is a ligand-only orbital and does not contribute to bonding (see above).
+In the covalent bonding model for octacarbonyl complexes, the a2u level is a ligand-only orbital, i.e., it does not contribute to bonding (see above).
 Full population of the eg orbital with an additional two electrons affords the 20 electron octacarbonyl complex ([M(CO)8]−2).
 Results from the Jellium model support that the a2u orbital is a ligand-only orbital but contributes modestly in each coordinative M-CO bond.
 Transition metal octacarbonyl complexes with 20 electrons may also be studied under this model.

 Impact

 The synthesis of alkaline earth octacarbonyl complexes has provided insight into unconventional bonding in compounds containing alkaline earth metals that are capable of utilizing their (n-1)d orbitals.
 Observation of these complexes has prompted the successful exploration of other octa-coordinated alkaline earth complexes such as the octa-coordinated dinitrogen derivative: M(N2)8.
 Computational studies are frequently used when studying bonding interactions in nonclassical molecules such as these, and development of new and improved computational methods are required to adequately resolve the bonding interaction controversy.
 Though computational methods have produced varying results so far, research into other complexes with unique bonding characteristics has been assisted through the study of alkaline earth octacarbonyl complexes including 225Ac-based radiopharmaceuticals and superoctahedral boranes.